+Duties

+In addition to managing a caseload, DPO III's selected for the Senior Differential will:

+- □ Review and sign reports - Act as supervisor in the supervisor's absence - Develop and conduct on-going training for new employees - Coach and provide training/assistance to DPO's with performance problems - Provide support and guidance to staff in difficult situations - Act as a mentor or coach in departmental career development programs - □ Serve as a resource to DPO's experiencing difficulty with specific cases - □ Coordinate special projects - □ Handle more difficult cases

+Requirements

+- □ Standard evaluation - 3 years (cumulative) as a DPO III in San Mateo County - Willingness to transfer to any location or assignment within the Department - □ Willingness to perform the above duties

+Selection Criteria

-Dutie In odd lition to managing a caseload, DPO III's selected for the Senior Differential will: Review and sign reports Act as supervisor in the supervisor's absence - Develop and conduct on-going training for new employees Coach and provide training/assistance to DPO's with performance problems Provide support and guidance to staff in difficult situations Act as a mentor or coach in departmental career development programs Serve as a resource to DPO's experiencing difficulty with specific cases Coordinate special projects Handle more difficult cases Requi □ irements Standard evaluation 5 years (cumulative) as a DPO III in San Mateo County Willingness to transfer to any location or assignment within the Department Willingness to perform the above duties Select tion Criteria Interes qualif to scre sted DPO III's meeting the above requirements will submit a written statement listing their ications and listing their 3 preferred locations and assignments.
-The statements will be reviewed een out applicants who do not meet the 3 above requirements.
-The remaining applicants will be don the following basis: 5 points for every full year as a San Mateo County DPO III over the minimum 5 years (Note: For employees with two or more appointments as a DPO III, partial years as a DPO III in the separate appointments will be added together and, if they total 12 months, will be counted as a full year.)
-1 point for every program in which the applicant has worked 1 point for supervisory experience 3 points for an advanced degree 3 points for demonstrated leadership (serving on CBO's, Union Official, etc.) 3 points for demonstrated communication skills 5 points for bilingual skills
+Interested DPO III's meeting the above requirements will submit a written statement listing their qualifications and listing their 3 preferred locations and assignments.
+The statements will be reviewed to screen out applicants who do not meet the 3 above requirements.
+The remaining applicants will be ranked on the following basis:

+- □ 5 points for every full year as a San Mateo County DPO III over the minimum 3 years (Note: For employees with two or more appointments as a DPO III, partial years as a DPO III in the separate appointments will be added together and, if they total 12 months, will be counted as a full year.)
+Breaks in service shall have no negative impact (in other words, if an employee leaves San Mateo County and then returns, the employee shall still be able to earn points for any 12 months as a DPO III. - 1 point for every program in which the applicant has worked - □ 1 point for supervisory experience - □ 3 points for an advanced degree - 3 points for demonstrated leadership (serving on CBO's, Union Official, etc.) - □ 3 points for demonstrated communication skills - 5 points for bilingual skills